-Metal Cladding (m 2) Curtain Wall Glazing M Masonry wall with Total (m 2)
+Metal Cladding (m 2) g (m 2) Curtain Wall Glazing Masonry wall with Total (m2)

-(m2) plaster & paint (m 2)
+(m 2) plaster & paint (m2)

 Facade 900 2100 2000 5000

-Area Table I : Breakdown of Façade System
+Area Table I: Breakdown of Façade System

-equirements:

-APPLICABILITY Masonry wall

-STATUS Existing

-DESIGN STAGE ASSESSMENT N.A.

-VERIFICATION STAGE ASSESSMENT 1.41 Reduce risk of water ingress and efflorescence formation a.
-For efflorescence: specify mortar materials that are salt-free • Test report showing salt-free sand - for onsite mortar and grout • Product specification indicating salt-free or chloride-free - for premix mortar or grout • Delivery orders of the specified mortar materials b.
-For water ingress: design movement joints in large continuous areas or between adjacent/different building components, to minimise the risk of damage to façade, weather seal, and waterproofing joints. • As-built drawings/shop drawings to show implementation. c.
-For water ingress in pre-cast joints - specify silicone or modified silicone sealant on weather-exposed joints, that is compatible and with adequate adhesion properties to the substrate.
+APPLICABILITY Masonry wall STATUS Existing DESIGN STAGE ASSESSMENT N.A.
+VERIFICATION 1.41 Reduce risk of water ingress and efflorescence formation STAGE ASSESSMENT a.
+For efflorescence: specify mortar materials that are salt-free ASSESSIVIENT Test report showing salt-free sand - for onsite mortar and grout Product specification indicating salt-free or chloride-free - for premix mortar or grout Delivery orders of the specified mortar materials b.
+For water ingress: design movement joints in large continuous area or between adjacent/different building components, to minimise the risk of damage to façade, weather seal, and waterproofing joints.
+As-built drawings/shop drawings to show implementation. c.
+For water ingress in pre-cast joints - specify silicone or modifies silicone sealant on weather-exposed joints, that is compatible are with adequate adhesion properties to the substrate.
 N.A.
-(Masonry wall does not meet solution (c), hence there will be not documentation requirement.) d.
-For efflorescence: specify clear coat with good resistance to wate absorption on façade surface.
-E.g. in the case of exposed or pigmented concrete surfaces (OR) specify paint with good resistance to wate absorption complying to SS500 or equivalent.
+(Masonry wall does not meet solution (c), hence there will be r documentation requirement.) d.
+For efflorescence: specify clear coat with good resistance to water absorption on façade surface.
+E.g. in the case of exposed or pigmented concrete surfaces (OR) specify paint with good resistance to water absorption complying to SS500 or equivalent.
 N.A.
-(Masonry wall does not meet solution (d), hence there will be not documentation requirement.)
+(Masonry wall does not meet solution (d), hence there will be redocumentation requirement.)
 1.4.2 Reduce risk of façade from flaking/peeling/cracking/blistering a.
-Specify paint finish: Top coat - paint with good resistance to wate absorption complying with SS500 (OR) Mineral Paint • As-built drawings to show implementation. • Test reports showing water absorption results complying to SS 500 or equivalent (if non-mineral paint).
+Specify paint finish: Top coat - paint with good resistance to water absorption complying with SS500 (OR) Mineral Paint As-built drawings to show implementation.
+Test reports showing water absorption results complying to SS 50 or equivalent (if non-mineral paint).
+Product specification and delivery orders of applicable products.

 Documentation re equirements: APPLICABILITY Metal cladding STATUS Upgrading DESIGN STAGE ASSESSMENT 1.2.1 Reduce risk of water ingress and streaking on facade a.
 For streaking: Specify metals of similar properties or separators between different metal components on the exposed face of the façade to mitigate risk of bi-metallic corrosion efflorescence.
 Tender specification indicating metals of similar properties or separators between different metal components on the exposed face of the façade.
-Plan /elevation/section and detail drawings indicating metals of similar properties or separators between different metal components For water ingress - design for pressure-equalised (rain-screen) system, comprising: Ventilation openings of adequate dimensions to ensure pressure-equalisation of the cladding cavity Drainage system to positively drain out water Air cavity with a full sealed internal backing wall behind the cladding N.A.
-(Metal cladding does not meet solution (b), hence there will be no c.
+Plan /elevation/section and detail drawings indicating metals of similar properties or separators between different metal components b.
+For water ingress - design for pressure-equalised (rain-screen) system, comprising: Ventilation openings of adequate dimensions to ensure pressure-equalisation of the cladding cavity Drainage system to positively drain out water Air cavity with a full sealed internal backing wall behind the cladding N.A.
+(Metal cladding does not meet solution (b), hence there will be no documentation requirement) c.
 For water ingress - In face-sealed cladding: specify silicone or modified silicone sealant that is compatible and with adequate adhesion properties to the substrate.
 Plan/elevation drawings indicating all tile and stone façades using sealants.
 Tender specification indicating sealant type as silicone or modified silicone.
 Tender specification indicating proposed silicone or modified silicone for stone/tile cladding to be tested to Adhesion-in-Peel in compliance to ASTM C794[1].
 The test should include but not limited to various primer solutions and testing without primer. d.
 For streaking - specify sealant type that has non-stain, non-bleed properties.
 Plan/elevation drawings locating all tile and stone façades using sealants.
-Tender specification indicating sealant type with non-stain and non-bleed properties and in compliance with ASTM C1248 e.
+Tender specification indicating sealant type with non-stain and non- bleed properties and in compliance with ASTM C1248 standards e.
 For water ingress - specify gasket type EPDM or TPE N.A.
 (Metal cladding does not meet solution (e), hence there will be no documentation requirement)